The Second Arabic NLP School

 Arabic NLP School 2026 is an application-based program offered free of charge to applicants who are accepted (thanks to our great ✨sponsors✨!).
 Application details are provided below.

-8:00-9:00 — RegistrationÂ
+8:00-9:00 — Registration

 9:00–9:30 — Welcome, agenda, sponsor acknowledgment (Nizar Habash)

-9:30–10:30 — Panel: Research from A to Z (Houda Bouamor, Walid Magdy, Mahmoud El-Haj, Bashar Alhafni, Moderator: Wajdi Zaghouani)
+9:30–10:30 — Panel: Research from A to Z (Houda Bouamor, Nizar Habash, Walid Magdy, Moderator: Bashar Alhafni)

 A comprehensive discussion on the full research pipeline and best practices.